 - Natural language processing with 58 percent of surveyed IT and executive leaders.

-The top 5 is further completed with Robotic Process Automation (RPA, an area where Appian is active in) with 47 percent and Virtual Reality (27 percent).
+The top 5 is further completed with RPA (Robotic Process Automation) with 47 percent and Virtual Reality (27 percent).

 It’s important not to see these sets of technologies and their various use cases as planned in the next five years in isolation.
 AI and machine learning are essential in the further development of scalable IoT projects for several reasons.
 Augmented reality and virtual reality need IoT, AI and natural language processing, the combinations are endless.